GLOBAL MARKETS-Euro, Treasury yields fall on worry over Greek default

 The main European indexes trimmed gains in late trade as U.S. stocks reversed some of the previous day’s sharp advances and the expiry of June stock options added to market volatility.

-Uncertainty over Greece meant betting on short-term gains or being long going into weekend were off the table, said Richard Griffiths, associate director at Berkeley Futures in London.
+Uncertainty over Greece meant betting on short-term gains or being long going into weekend was off the table, said Richard Griffiths, associate director at Berkeley Futures in London.

-Oil fell to $63 a barrel as concern over Greece and a forecast that U.S. shale oil output would keep growing this year countered signs of a pickup in demand.
+Oil fell below $63 a barrel as concern over Greece and a forecast that U.S. shale oil output would keep growing this year countered signs of a pickup in demand.